Rs 20-crore heist at Delhi jewellery shop

-Ornaments worth over Rs 20 crore are missing from a jewellery shop in south Delhi’s Jangpura area after an alleged burglary, the police said on Tuesday.
+New Delhi: Ornaments worth over Rs 20 crore are missing from a jewellery shop, Umrao Jewellers, in the Jangpura area of Delhi after an alleged burglary, the police said on Tuesday.
+A probe is underway.
+PTI

-Two persons can be seen in the CCTV footage accessed by Delhi Police in connection with the burglary in the Bhogal area of the national capital on Sunday night, said a police source.

-However, the police are yet to ascertain the exact number and identity of people involved in the crime.
-The police have identified at least five possible routes through which the burglars could have reached the roof of the building, added the source.

 Tribune Shorts